nagasesank/nagasesank/README.md

 Here are some of the skills and technologies I'm proficient in:

-- WAPT & VAPT
+- Cisco,Juniper,Paloalto,Fortigate Firewalls
 - Python
-- AWS Cloud
+- AWS Cloud,Terraform,Ansible
-- HTML/CSS
 - Git
-- Bug Bounty

 ## 🌱 Currently Learning